sharife/goldenthread-v2/site/content/_index.md

       Things are looking up for Kayvon.
 He’s just married Baran, a beautiful young Iranian woman, and brought her back to his Bay Area home.
 But when he asks his lifelong friend Azar to tutor Baran, all three lives begin to unravel as the two women fall into a passionate love affair.
 A study of preconceived notions and the hypocrisies that drive them, The Tutor is a provocative look at the cost of owning one’s truth.

+      Cast: Deborah Eliezer, Maya Nazzal.
+Lawrence Radecker

       NEW CONSERVATORY THEATRE CENTER PRESENTS

-      The Tutor

-      by Torange Yeghiazarian

-      directed by Sahar Assaf
+      **The Tutor** by Torange Yeghiazarian, directed by Sahar Assaf

+      New Conservatory Theatre Center, 25 Van Ness, Lower Level, San Francisco

       April 5, 2024 to May 12, 2024

-      New Conservatory Theatre Center, 25 Van Ness, Lower Level, San Francisco
     image: https://ucarecdn.com/10279d47-a4d3-4965-bbf1-f410a7b4b1ac/
     cta: "Buy Tickets! "
     link: https://nctcsf.org/event/the-tutor/